 In her typical, well-written fashion, Annie gives us enough technical information to satisfy any sailor as well as plenty of travel adventure to satisfy the sailor's soul.

-Tiller Publishing announces the re-publication of Practical Junk Rig, Design Aerodynamics and Handling, the first and still foremost major work on the fore-and-aft Chinese junk rig.
+Tiller Publishing announces the re-publication of Practical Junk Rig, Design Aerodynamics & Handling, the first and still foremost major work on the fore-and-aft Chinese junk rig.

-Practical Junk Rig examines the design and aerodynamic theory behind junk rigs and discusses how bet to sail them.
-It is not a historical treatise but rather a detailed analysis of the intricacies of the rig, which will be of absorbing interest to both amateur owners and professional designers.
+Practical Junk Rig examines the design and aerodynamic theory behind junk rigs and discusses how best to sail them.
+It is not a historical treatise but rather a detailed analysis of the intricacies of the rig.

 The famed boat designer’s warm, entertaining and informative reminiscences of a lifetime enjoying boats.